What's new Downloadable version (.PDF)

 - Online booking for flights, flight passes, car rental and hotel stays;

-- Flight status verification and check-in 24 hours before departure;
+- Flight status verification and check-in within 24 hours of departure;

-- Purchase Air Canada gift cards or extra bag fee payment;
+- Purchase Air Canada gift cards or make an extra bag fee payment;

 - "Manage My Bookings" provides customers access to manage and rebook their flight bookings, e-upgrades, car rental and hotel bookings.